The plastic wrap is our casing that allows to produce our sausages, and to also sell them without having to resort to overpackaging.

 The name GUSTA refers to taste, but it’s also a little nod to Latin America that Sylvain likes so much, where the verb “gustar” means “to love”.
 GUSTA wants to be a pioneer of gourmet vegan products on the North American east coast, to offset some of the West’s.

-Fred, our Director, Sales & Business Development, will be pleased to talk about our products and outsourcing methods.
-To communicate with him by email: email@example.com
+Isabelle, our VP of Sales, will be pleased to talk about our products and outsourcing methods.
+To communicate with her by email: firstname.lastname@example.org